 Requirements subject to change without notice.
 Although the Student Services Office makes every effort to keep the information current, it is the responsibility of the applicant to obtain the most current admissions information for the program and term for which he/she has applied.

-For more information about ADN program admissions, email the health sciences admissions coordinator at elisabeth.blevins@wilkescc.edu or the director of nursing at grace.johnson@ wilkescc.edu.
+For more information about ADN program admissions, email the Health Sciences Admissions Coordinator at elisabeth.blevins@wilkescc.edu or the Interim Program Director/Lead Instructor of the Nursing program at amy.lankford@wilkescc.edu.